 Step 2: Submitting the application

-Step 3: Granting deed in lieu of foreclosure
+Step 3: Granting a deed in lieu of foreclosure

 Once the application is submitted, the loan servicer will complete a title search to confirm the title has no other liens against it.
-If there are none uncovered, or those which exist are also held by the bank that holds the first mortgage, the bank may grant approval.
-Some banks require that a short sale is attempted before a deed in lieu can be accepted, but a skilled lawyer can often negotiate around this requirement.
-Similarly, some lenders will attempt to reserve the right to seek a deficiency judgment after accepting a deed in lieu of foreclosure in Florida, and a lawyer will be essential in avoiding this judgment.
+If there are none uncovered, or those which exist are also held by the bank that holds the first mortgage, the loan servicer may grant approval.
+Some banks in Miami require that a short sale is attempted before a deed in lieu can be accepted, but a skilled foreclosure defense attorney can often negotiate around this requirement.
+Similarly, some lenders will attempt to reserve the right to seek a deficiency judgment after accepting a deed in lieu of foreclosure in Florida, and a foreclosure defense attorney will be essential in avoiding this judgment.
 If the terms have been agreed upon by both parties, the homeowner will then need to sign a grant deed in lieu of foreclosure, officially transferring ownership, as well as an estoppel affidavit which demonstrates his or her voluntary action and the full terms of the agreement.

-If you have fallen behind on mortgage payments and are interested in learning more about alternatives to foreclosure, it is time to arrange a consultation with a Miami foreclosure defense attorney.
-Our firm offers free consultations to struggling borrowers, and can help you determine the right course of action.
-Give our office a call today to schedule a meeting with a member of our team before it is too late.
+If you have fallen behind on mortgage payments and are interested in learning more about alternatives to foreclosure, it is time to arrange a consultation with our Miami foreclosure defense attorneys.
+Our Coral Gables firm offers free consultations to struggling borrowers, and can help you determine the right course of action.
+Contact Graham Legal, P.A. today to schedule a meeting with a member of our team before it is too late.